kjappelbaum/oximachinerunner/docs/getting_started.rst

 Note that the installation will take significant (>500 MB) hard drive storage as the models contain a k-nearest neighbors esimator that basically stores the complete training set.

+Some parts of the code are accelerated using just-in-time compilation (jit) using numba.
+This can benefit from `threading layers <https://numba.pydata.org/numba-doc/latest/user/threading-layer.html>`_.
+You can enable this using :code:`pip install tbb`.
+If you do not do so, you might see warnings like :code:`The TBB threading layer requires TBB version 2019.5 or later`.

 Running Inference
 ---------------------